-Sharing for Research and Planning
+Sharing for research and planning

-Most of the time, anonymised data is used for research and planning so that you cannot be identified in which case your confidential patient information isn't needed.
+Most of the time, anonymised data is used for research and planning so that you cannot be identified in which case your confidential service user information isn't needed.

-You have a choice about whether you want your confidential patient information to be used in this way to support research and planning.
+You have a choice about whether you want your confidential service user information to be used to support research and planning.
 If you are happy with this use of information you do not need to do anything.

-If you do choose to opt-out of allowing the sharing of your information for research and planning purposes your confidential patient information will still be used to support your individual care.
+If you do choose to opt out of allowing the sharing of your information for research and planning purposes your confidential service user information will still be used to support your individual care.